wyhitcs/team-letsencrypt/D1/integrator.md

-#Integrators:
+##Integrators:
 - [pde](https://github.com/letsencrypt/letsencrypt/issues/created_by/pde)
 - [bmw](https://github.com/letsencrypt/letsencrypt/pulls/bmw)
-- They two are responsible to merge pull requests and response to contributors whatever the pull requests are accepted or denied.
+According to the definition posted by by Georgios Gousios, the integrator must act to assure the quality of project by communicating modification requirements to the original contributors.
+Two developers listed below are responsible to merge pull requests and respond to contributors, no matter the pull requests are accepted or denied.

 ##Challenge of Integrators